-Announced late last week, Season 33 of the ESEA MDL will feature a significantly different MDL Global Challenge event format which gives teams from Asia and Australia a chance to qualify for the ESL Pro League.
+Announced late last week, Season 33 of the ESEA MDL will feature a significantly different MDL Global Challenge event format.
+The new format gives teams from Asia and Australia a chance to qualify for the ESL Pro League.

 With the changes, European and North American MDL winners will no longer qualify directly to the ESL Pro League.
 Instead, the top two teams from the overall Global Challenge will qualify directly to the ESL Pro League.
-The format of the LAN event will be modified so it can feature more best-of-three group stage matches.
+The modified format also means the Global Challenge’s will feature more best-of-three group stage matches on LAN.

 The changes to the event’s format do away with those direct promotions and instead combines the process with the Global Challenge tournament itself, offering the top two teams from the event a spot in ESL’s league.
 Additionally, North America has seen its overall number of slots at the event reduced from four to three, matching the number of European teams that can qualify.

 Season 33’s Global Challenge will feature teams from the following regions: